bbqboneless/Assignment1_OS/README.md

 EXERCISE 4 (ex4.sh)
 -> The aim of this excercise was to make a file backup for all the ".c" files contained in the directory.
 For that, a for loop was used and the cp command was used with the ".back" extension.

+EXCERCISE 5 (ex5.sh)
+-> The aim of this excercise was to create a while loop that counted from 1 to 10 and expressed the counting update.

+EXCERCISE 6 (ex6.sh)
+-> This excercise was a little bit difficult since the goal was to create directories, logs, ".c" files and create backups.
+That's why, the content was not that good, and was very difficult to execute.
+The code can be seen in the "ex6.sh" file.